emqx/emqx/README.md

 ## Benchmark

-Latest release of the emqttd broker is scaling to 1.3 million MQTT connections on a 12 Core, 32G CentOS server.
+Latest release of emqttd broker is scaling to 1.3 million MQTT connections on a 12 Core, 32G CentOS server.

 Benchmark 0.12.0-beta on a CentOS6 server with 8 Core, 32G memory from QingCloud: